 Kratom and kava both grow natively in tropical and subtropical climates, but Kratom is indigenous to Southeast Asia.
 Kratom trees are generally much larger than kava shrubs and can surpass them at heights of 50-82 feet.

-Unlike mitragyna speciosa, hundreds of kava plant variants exist as the result of cloning.
+Unlike mitragyna speciosa, hundreds of kava plant variants exist as the result of cloning and kava planting techniques.
 Researchers have placed these kava plants into “noble” and “non-noble” categories, with the non-nobles including the tudei, medicinal, and wild kava variants.

 Kava plants are typically harvested at about four years of maturity, and the roots of the plant are then brewed to create a drink with sedative, anesthetic, and anxiolytic properties.
 The quality of kava is not consistent across both families, and the consumption of non-noble kava is associated with greater health risks.
 For these reasons, noble kavas are generally preferred over non-noble kavas.